lluked/elastic-docker/README.md

 ## Traefik (https://github.com/traefik/traefik)

 - Traefik has been set up as a proxy for kibana access
 - Dashboard available at https://localhost/dashboard/

-- Credentials:
-   - username:traefik
-   - password:traefik
+- username:password -> traefik/traefik

 ## Usage

 - Deploy by running docker-compose up at the root of the project.
 - Access Kibana with:
    - https://localhost/kibana/
    - https://kibana.localhost/

-- Credentials:
-   - username:kibana
-   - password:kibana
+- username:password -> kibana:kibana

 ## Scripts
 - Credentials can be changed by running ./bin/set-passwords.sh